Prior99/hyrest/docs/api-validation.md

 ## Schema validation

-It is possible to perform schema validation of object using the same infrastructure as for
+### Manually

-parameters:
+It is possible to perform schema validation of object using the same infrastructure as for parameters:

 ```typescript
 import { controller, body, created, is, DataType, required, oneOf, schema } from "hyrest";